-Marin County's LCP Implementation Program (IP) consists of the coastal zone-specific standards outlined in Title 20 (Coastal Zoning Code) and the zoning maps for the Coastal Zone (Map Set 29a-29l).
+Marin County's LCP Implementation Program (IP) consists of the coastal zone-specific portion of the Marin County Development Code (i.e. Chapters 22.60 through 22.70 inclusive, along with portions of Chapters 22.32 (Standards for Specific Land Uses) and 22.130 (Definitions) that apply in the coastal zone)standards outlined in Title 20 (Coastal Zoning Code)and the zoning maps for the Coastal Zone (Map Set 29a-29l).
 The IP plays a central role in carrying out the policies and programs of the Land Use Plan by indicating which land uses are appropriate in each part of the Coastal Zone.
-Furthermore, the Code provisions of the IP contain specific requirements that apply todevelopment projects, as well as detailed procedures for applicants to follow in order to obtain a Coastal Development Permit.
+Furthermore, the Code provisions of the IP contain specific requirements that apply todevelopment projects, as well as detailed procedures for applicants to follow in order to obtain a Ceoastal Development Ppermit.